-Ferret is available in binary for each of the systems listed below and as source code.
+Ferret is also fully supported and is available for each of the systems listed below and as source code.

 For the core supported Ferret binaries, here is information about shared-object libraries and Ferret executables.